 The design strategy which has been adopted draws influence from the scale and pattern of the surrounding settlement and landscape – a campus approach should not mean the project being realised as a single large building.
 It is important that the design recognises the individual parts which make up the campus to allow their sense of identity to be retained, but at the same time creating opportunities to connect spaces which can be shared between different services to improve the range of facilities available for each.

 How we deal with the roofscape of the building is an important part of making sure the design feels appropriate for its setting.
-By highlighting key parts of the campus which will benefit from an increased sense of space such as the art studios and learning resource centre, we can give the campus the identity of a cluster of individual roof forms rather than one single object.
+Through massing and the use of pitched vernacular roofs we can give the campus the identity of a cluster of individual roof forms rather than single objects.

 The site for the campus has a very varied topography.
 Working with these different levels is a great opportunity to root the new campus into the landscape.
-By letting the campus follow these existing levels, we can add variety to the height and roofscape, and keep the scale appropriate.
-Considered landscaping suitable for the Hebridean climate can also help soften the edges of the new campus.
+A series of external spaces will link the different parts of the campus together and provide spaces which can be enjoyed by all users.

 For any questions or access to printed materials please contact firstname.lastname@example.org or call 01851 822656 for further information.